Admissions Process for the Class of 2023

 - Your Resume of recent education and work experience — healthcare related work experience is given preference for admissions.

-- Original/Official U.S. High School diploma approved by that State’s Board of Education or a U.S. GED.
-If supplying a GED, we must see: the GED Certificate and the Official Transcript of GED Test Results.
+- Original/Official U.S. High School Transcript or Offical U.S. College Transcript approved by that State’s Board of Education or a U.S. GED.
+If supplying a GED, we must see the GED Certificate and the Official Transcript of GED Test Results.

-- Students that do not possess a U.S. High School Diploma or a U.S. GED can:
+- Students that do not possess a U.S. High School Transcript or a U.S. GED can:

 1. Test for a U.S. GED in their city of residence, or